MohamadOjail/DesignPatterns/MVC/readme.md

 # MVC Design Pattern Test

+> note: This example also adopts the Decorator Pattern.

 ## Project:
 > A quick study for the MVC pattern, the project is a simple app that sums two number regardless of theeir type either if they're both of type `Integer` / `Double` or even `a mix of Double and Integer`.
 ## Preview: